dime-scheduler/sdk-dotnet/docs/docs/glossary.md

 ## Job

-A job is a meta entity that contains a number of tasks.
+A job is a meta entity that holds a number of related tasks.
 In the real world, there are many names for a job: a project, a service order, production order, sales order, assembly order, etc. Jobs describe the assignment on a high level and contain data that is true for all the underlying tasks.

+As the highest possible level for a work order, jobs capture information about the following entities:

+- Customer
+- Contact
+- Billing
+- Addresses

+Tasks cannot exist without a job.
+In other words, in order to send tasks to Dime.Scheduler, a task always needs to be preceeded by a job import run.

 ## Filter group / value